codekoala/django-articles/README.rst

 Articles From Email
 ===================

-.. versionadded:: 0.9.1
+.. admonition:: Added In 1.9.2

-   Articles from email
+    The articles from email feature was added in version **1.9.2**

 I've been working on making it possible for ``django-articles`` to post articles that you email to a special mailbox.
 This seems to be working on the